notrakrima/hugo-chemtheorist/content/editor/_index.md

 </div>
 </div>

-A cornerstone of chemical physics since 1967.
-Join the CPL community and submit your next manuscript

 I am an Editor of *Chemical Physics Letters*, which specializes in the rapid publication of short communications in the broad field of chemical physics. *Chem.
 Phys.
 Lett.* publishes novel experimental results, and significant theoretical developments across all areas of chemical physics, molecular physics, and physical chemistry.
 Its focus on speed and significance makes it a key outlet for timely dissemination of cutting-edge research.

 **Relevant Links:**